LesterLyu/What-To-Eat/DOCUMENT/messages/message-get-all.md

     "result": [
         {
             "_id": "5a1f5138f5775473e4b5bc95",
-            "content": "erweflknmweiofj2309rfomew0r2309rjkwef33f"
+            "data": "erweflknmweiofj2309rfomew0r2309rjkwef33f"
         },
         {
             "_id": "5a20a55d7394f85e5826ce15",
-            "content": "Hello"
+            "data": "Hello"
         },
         {
             "_id": "5a24814a980b555120c24906",
-            "content": "we are going to update"
+            "data": "we are going to update"
         }
     ]
 }